 Storytelling may seem like a topic more appropriate for preschoolers than job seekers, but the most astute and successful job seekers understand how important it is to be able to articulate an interesting and compelling story detailing their work history and accomplishments.
-Don’t underestimate the importance of outlining your background and describing it effectively.
-Hiring managers want to read your story, and they want you to prove you’re a good fit for the job.
+Do not underestimate the importance of outlining your background and describing it effectively.
+Hiring managers want to read your story, and they want you to prove you are a good fit for the job.
 It’s important to note: the story you tell should focus more on the skills and information the employer wants to see and less on information that you assume is most important.
 Tell your story in a way that makes it clear that you are a good fit for the position.

 Identify Your Relevant Skills

 The first step to a great career story is to outline your best skills and accomplishments.
 What do you want people to know about your work history?
-How can you explain what you’ve done in your past in a way that convinces your target employer to want to hire you?
+How can you explain what you have done in your past in a way that convinces your target employer to want to hire you?
 You need to understand what you offer before you can decide how to market yourself.
 Think about examples of times when you navigated problems and challenges at work and when you delivered measurable results.

 One easy way to help you decide on a focus for your story is to study the job descriptions that interest you.
-Highlight everything on the job description that relates to your background and experience.
+Highlight everything in the job description that relates to your background and experience.
 Use the highlighted information to help you decide what parts of your story will interest the employer.

 Mold Your Stories